 Is it busy?

 We always heard that November is one of the quietest months to visit Rome, together with January and February.
 We also recently visited Barcelona in November and the city surprised us with the lack of crowds (this was pre-pandemics, on a very busy travel year).
-So we expected that it would be quiet in Rome as well, especially now that so many people are still not traveling yet.
+So we expected that it would be quiet in Rome as well.
 But it wasn’t quiet at all!

 The main landmarks and the historic city center of Rome were crowded in the first week of November.
 And I mean really busy – as busy as I have ever seen it in the more popular months like May or September.